Connect with others who understand.

 What Causes Oral and Nasal Sores in People With Lupus?

-Mouth and nose sores may be a first sign of SLE and may help lead to an initial diagnosis.
-Oral and nasal ulcers are also a common sign of lupus flares — periods when the disease is active and the symptoms are worse or more noticeable than usual.
-In fact, studies suggest that people with lupus are at greater risk of these ulcers the longer they have had lupus and if they have oral hygiene problems.
+Mouth and nose sores may be a sign of SLE and may help lead to an initial diagnosis.
+Oral and nasal ulcers are also a common sign of lupus flares.
+In fact, studies suggest that people with SLE are at greater risk of these ulcers the longer they’ve had lupus and if they experience oral hygiene problems.

 These mouth and nose sores may be a direct symptom of lupus, its treatment, or related conditions.
-In some cases, mouth sores may be unrelated to lupus and caused by factors such as stress, hormonal changes, or a nutritional deficiency.
+In some cases, mouth sores may be unrelated to lupus and caused by factors such as stress, injury, or nutritional deficiencies.

 Active Lupus